 Overview

 Alan is a principal and trial lawyer specializing in intellectual property and unfair competition cases.
-Alan has been recognized as one of the Leading Litigators in America, and one of the top practitioners before the Patent Trial and Appeal Board.
+In the 2024 edition of Chambers USA, Alan is ranked Band 4 in Intellectual Property Litigation for the District of Columbia, a prestigious recognition highlighting his advanced technical abilities, client service, and professional conduct.
+He has also been named one of the Leading Litigators in America and one of the top practitioners before the Patent Trial and Appeal Board.

-A veteran of the “smartphone wars,” Alan has a deep understanding of 5G, LTE, WCDMA, CDMA, WiFi, speech coding, video compression, and other complex technologies.
-He has used his technical background to successfully litigate more than 30 telecom cases over the last two decades.
-Alan has also litigated numerous matters involving microprocessors, semiconductors, software, e-commerce, and the life sciences.
+A veteran of the “smartphone wars,” Alan possesses deep expertise in 5G, LTE, WCDMA, CDMA, WiFi, speech coding, video compression, and other complex technologies.
+His technical background has enabled him to successfully litigate over 30 telecom cases in the past two decades.
+Additionally, Alan has litigated numerous matters involving microprocessors, semiconductors, software, e-commerce, and life sciences.

-Alan recently defended SemaConnect in a lawsuit filed by ChargePoint involving electric vehicle charging stations.
-After obtaining a complete victory for SemaConnect in district court, he successfully argued the Federal Circuit appeal as well.
+Recently, Alan defended SemaConnect in a lawsuit filed by ChargePoint regarding electric vehicle charging stations.
+He secured a complete victory for SemaConnect in district court and successfully argued the Federal Circuit appeal.

-Alan regularly advises companies about patent portfolios, IP monetization, damages, and licensing.
-He has extensive experience leveraging patent portfolios to develop additional revenue for both large and small companies.
+Alan regularly advises companies on patent portfolios, IP monetization, damages, and licensing.
+He has extensive experience leveraging patent portfolios to generate additional revenue for both large and small companies.

-Alan is registered to practice before the U.S. Patent & Trademark Office.
-He regularly advises clients about patent office procedures, and he has successfully argued scores of inter partes reviews (IPRs).
+Registered to practice before the U.S. Patent & Trademark Office, Alan frequently advises clients on patent office procedures and has successfully argued numerous inter partes reviews (IPRs).

-Alan is a member of the American Bar Association, Federal Circuit Bar Association, American Intellectual Property Law Association, and the International Trade Commission Trial Lawyers Association.
+Alan is an active member of the American Bar Association, Federal Circuit Bar Association, American Intellectual Property Law Association, and the International Trade Commission Trial Lawyers Association.

 Experience